jonnonz1/nz-statute-book/acts/public/1986/fair-trading-act-1986.md

 **Civil proceedings**

-### 41 Injunctions may be granted by court for contravention of Part 1, Part 2, Part 3, and Part 4
+### 41 Injunctions may be granted by court for contravention of specified provisions
 (1) The court may, on the application of the Commission or any other person, grant an injunction restraining a person from engaging in conduct that constitutes or would constitute any of the following—
-  (a) a contravention of any of the provisions of Parts 1 to 4:
+  (a) a contravention of any of the provisions of Parts 1 to 4 or section 36WB or 36WC:
   (b) any attempt to contravene such a provision:
   (c) aiding, abetting, counselling, or procuring any other person to contravene such a provision:
   (d) inducing, or attempting to induce, any other person, whether by threats, promises or otherwise, to contravene such a provision: